NainaPremani/innov8/README.md

    npm start
    ```

-6. Access the application by visiting `http://localhost:3000` in your web browser.
+6. Access the application by visiting `http://localhost:5000` in your web browser for backend and for Frontend  `http://localhost:5173` .

 ## Usage